This is one of my favourites counties in England. There is so much to see and do if you like history.

 There are also a lot of parks - the Seven Sisters is a collection of chalk cliffs and are amazing...and of course, the White Cliffs of Dover although they are not so white any more.

-For specific activities and events, perhaps check out http://www.eastsussex.gov.uk/leisureandtourism/ over 9 years ago
+For specific activities and events, perhaps check out http://www.eastsussex.gov.uk/leisureandtourism/ almost 11 years ago

 Why not hop on the train to Lewes.
 It's on the edge of the Downs so take your walking boots with you.
 And a large wallet of cash to spend in the amazing antique shops and little boutiques.
-A trip to Lewes wouldn't be complete without a) lunch at Bill's and b) a drink in the very cosy, Lewes Arms pub. over 9 years ago
+A trip to Lewes wouldn't be complete without a) lunch at Bill's and b) a drink in the very cosy, Lewes Arms pub. almost 11 years ago